NK-Works/Kalp-Vote/README.md

 - **Smart Contracts:** Developed using **Kalp SDK** and **GoLang**, managing the core voting logic and interaction with the blockchain ⚙️.

 Enjoy the seamless, transparent, and secure voting experience of KALP-VOTE! 🗳️

+Consider 🌟 the repository to show some love 🙏